Aishwarya-1991/Airbnb-ETL-pipeline/README.md

 **Airbnb Data Pipeline with dbt and Snowflake**

-This repository hosts the project from Udemy, building a data pipeline for Airbnb data using dbt and Snowflake.
-It covers data ingestion, transformation, testing, documentation, snapshots, and optional orchestration with Dagster.
+This project implements an ETL pipeline for Airbnb data using dbt and Snowflake, transforming raw datasets (listings, reviews, hosts) into analytical models for insights.
+The pipeline includes dbt models, snapshots, seeds, tests, macros, analyses, and documentation, with optional Dagster orchestration.
+It leverages Snowflake for data storage and processing, ensuring data quality and lineage.

 **Acknowledgements:**